 With “Taxes” selected in the left column, move to the second column and click the “+” button to create a New Item.

-Now, head back up to the top and type the name of your Tax Item; for instance, Coolville Sales Tax.
-You can also include the amount here for your own reference later but it isn’t necessary.
+In the New Item pop-up, type the name of your Tax Item; for instance, Coolville Sales Tax.
+You can also include the amount in the name for your own reference later but it isn’t necessary.

 Next, enter the Sales Tax amount in the Rental Price field (i.e. if the rate is 7.5%, simply enter 7.5).

 Be sure to save your Item by clicking the green “Save Item” button.

 Repeat for all of the Sales Tax rates you need to include.

 RW Elephant is one smart cookie.
 He now knows this is a Tax Item so he’ll be sure to handle it appropriately.

 When you add this Tax Item to Orders, he’ll know it is a percentage.
 He’ll know to only calculate on taxable items, not nontaxable ones, and he’ll remove any other Tax Items on the order (including the default Sales Tax Rate).
 He’ll even put this Tax Item in the right spot on your Invoice PDFs.